 Major shopping districts include Oxford Street, home to brands like Nike, H&M, Primark and Zara, while nearby Regents Street is home to Hamleys (188-196 Regent St), the world’s oldest toy store.
 The Westfield Centers in Stratford and Shepherd’s Bush are huge malls with well known brands, while Camden Market is the place to go for alternative fashions.
 Antique hunters will adore Portobello Market, vintage fashion stores are plentiful in Dalston, while Mayfair is home to luxury boutiques like b store (24A Savile Row) and Browns (23-27 South Molton Street).
 As a reference point, expect to pay around £30 for a sweatshirt and £40-60 for high-quality jeans.

-London is famously one of Europe’s most expensive cities, but the cost of living for American visitors might seem surprisingly low.
-If the pound falls against the dollar, the price of branded clothing, sports tickets, theater shows, and other tourist items can fall dramatically.
+London is famously one of Europe's most expensive cities.
 When it comes to groceries, you can save money by shopping at supermarkets like Sainsburys, Morrisons and Tesco.
 Waitrose and Marks and Spencer are a little more up-market, but sandwiches will still only cost around £2.
 If you need any electrical items, head to Tottenham Court Road, which has a cluster of electronics retailers.